Yige-repo/Quant-Repo/docsite/docs/New/8_Interest_Rate_Models.md

 - **Volatility fully determines drift**
 - Drift is *not* a free parameter
 - Arbitrage is avoided only if forward curve drift satisfies this condition

 This is the opposite of short-rate models, where we freely choose drift ($\theta(t)$) and discounting ensures no-arbitrage.

+---

-### 7.3 Why HJM matters
+### 9.3 Why HJM Matters

 - Most general arbitrage-free curve model
 - Everything else (HW, G2++, LMM) is essentially **finite-factor or discrete versions of HJM**